-Opening a Small Public Space?
-Here’s Your Permit Checklist for Success in Port Orchard
+Opening a Small Public Space in Port Orchard?
+Here’s Your Permit Checklist for Success

 At Studio Kamppari, most of our work centers around custom residential design—but we often hear from people starting small public-facing projects: a coffee shop, a daycare, a small church, or a cozy neighborhood restaurant.
 While these spaces may be modest in size, the permitting process can still feel overwhelming.